 6. Conduct Regular Career Check-ins

-Career pathing isn’t a one-time activity—it’s a continuous conversation between employees and managers.
+Career pathing isn’t a one-time activity.
+It’s a continuous conversation between employees and managers.

 Actionable Steps: